Emergence of radial orientation selectivity: Effect of cell density changes and eccentricity in a layered network: Methods

-\section{Network specification}
+\subsection{Network specification}

-We find the both the radial and Cartesian eigenfunctions of the three-layered, feed-forward, topographic network proposed by \citet{Lin86a}.
-The network is driven by spontaneous neural activity in the first layer, layer $\layer{A}$, which inputs to layer $\layer{B}$, which in turn inputs to layer $\layer{C}$.
-Layers are comprised of populations of homogeneous neurons equispaced in a square grid across the lamina.
+Following \citet{Lin86a}, we consider a three-layer, feed-forward topographical network.
+The network is driven by spontaneous neural activity in the first layer, layer $\layer{A}$, which inputs to layer $\layer{B}$, which in turn inputs to layer $\layer{C}$, as shown schematically in \fig{\ref{fig:network}}.
+Layers comprise populations of homogeneous neurons, equispaced in a square grid across the layer.
 The distance between the parallel layers is assumed to dominate sufficiently such that propagation delay experienced by action potentials from the presynaptic layer can be assumed approximately equal.
-A schematic diagram of the network is shown in \fig{\ref{fig:network}}.
 Neurons $\preN$ and $\preNtwo$ of layer $\layer{A}$ have synaptic inputs to neurons $\postN$ and $\postNtwo$ of layer $\layer{B}$, respectively, which both input to neuron $\postpostN$ of layer $\layer{C}$.

-Each postsynaptic neuron has a Gaussian synaptic connection distribution, centred on its two-dimensional position in the lamina, that ensures that radially proximate neurons are more likely to connect to it than a neuron more distal in the presynaptic lamina.
-The connectivity distributions are parameterised by a distance-dependent standard deviation, or radius, that is homogeneous across a layer, denoted $\radius{\layer{A}}{\layer{B}}$ and $\radius{\layer{B}}{\layer{C}}$, for synaptic connections between layers $\layer{A}$ and $\layer{B}$ and layers $\layer{B}$ and $\layer{C}$, respectively.
+Each postsynaptic neuron has a Gaussian synaptic connection distribution, centred on its two-dimensional position in the lamina, which ensures that radially proximate neurons are more likely to connect to it than a neuron more distal in the presynaptic lamina.
+The connectivity distributions are parameterised by a standard deviation (radius) that is homogeneous across a layer, denoted $\radius{\layer{A}}{\layer{B}}$ and $\radius{\layer{B}}{\layer{C}}$, for synaptic connections between layers $\layer{A}$ and $\layer{B}$ and layers $\layer{B}$ and $\layer{C}$, respectively.
 Consequently, the probability of neuron $\preN$ in layer $\layer{A}$ connecting to neuron $\postN$ in layer $\layer{B}$ is given by

 where $\icol{\posx{\preN}{\postN} }{ \posy{\preN}{\postN}}$ is the two-dimensional radial distance between $\preN$ and $\postN$.
 Note that this definition differs from the standard definition by a factor of $\sqrt{2}$ in accordance with the definition used by \citet{Lin86a}, and is specifically chosen for later convenience.